WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 When this codes help your research, I'll be appreciated if you cite this conference paper.
 This paper is the first announced paper that this custom-made EIT image generation code was used.

- > Won-Doo Seo and Hyeuknam Kwon, "The degree of lung collapse estimation method using convolutional autoencoder and neural regression in electrical impedance tomography," ICBEM-ICEBI-EIT(International Conference on Bioelectromagnetism, Electrical Bioimpedance, and Electrical Impedance Tomography) 2022, Seoul, Republic of Korea, June 29-July 1, 2022.
+ > Won-Doo Seo and Hyeuknam Kwon, "The Degree of Lung Collapse Estimation Method using Convolutional Autoencoder and Neural Regression in Electrical Impedance Tomography," ICBEM-ICEBI-EIT(International Conference on Bioelectromagnetism, Electrical Bioimpedance, and Electrical Impedance Tomography) 2022, Seoul, Republic of Korea, June 29-July 1, 2022.